What is yoga? By Hope Zvara, Mother Trucker Yoga®

-I believe that how you practice yoga is a mini incubator for how you live your every day life.
+I believe that how you practice yoga is a mini incubator for how you live your everyday life.

 Timid, forceful, aggressive, unsure, rough, questioning, full of comparison, anxiety, fear, joy, happiness, confusion.
-These feelings and then some are the exact feelings, emotions and attitudes you are experiencing in your every day life.
-The only difference is now you are in a controlled setting with no where to run, unable to talk back, no cell phone to distract you, and you are now asked to sit with your feelings and…feel.
+These feelings and then some are the exact feelings, emotions and attitudes you are experiencing in your everyday life.
+The only difference is now you are in a controlled setting with nowhere to run, unable to talk back, no cell phone to distract you, and you are now asked to sit with your feelings and…feel.

 Yoga for me personally was a tool to help me overcome a life strangling eating disorder and develop tools to manage and overcome very high levels of anxiety.
 Everybody needs their own individual reasons for getting into yoga.
-If you were to Click Here, you would see some of the amazing ways in which yoga has changed lives and how you can put yourself in a position to save lives as well.

 So, what is yoga to a trucker?